MARCH: A MONTH OF SPECIAL PERFORMANCES

 Rehearsals for CABARET with director Randy Foster.
 Photo by Mark Dauber c 2013.

-Director Randy Foster announces the cast of CABARET:
+Director Randy Foster and The cast of CABARET:

 - Emcee Bill Cobb